viskey98/Python-scripts/README.md

 # Python-scripts
-Few python scripts written by me
+These are scipts written by me for practice.